HomeDiscussion Meeting12 & 12 MeetingEarly Sobriety MeetingCoffee PotPass The HatArchivesAA Links

 DIFFICULTY VIEWING COMMENTS

-If you are having difficulty viewing the entire page of comments on the Coffee Pot and/or Meetings pages it is usually due to the size of the pages after several days of posting.
-You may also be experiencing problems if you have an old computer.
+If you are having difficulty viewing the entire page of comments on the Coffee Pot and/or Meetings pages, it is may be due to the size of the pages after several days of posting.
+This problem typically occurs in older computers and / or browsers.

 TOP